-The second stage of the project was to identify and map community projects relating to the prevention or early intervention of ACEs across Wales using a survey.
-To be included, projects needed to prevent or mitigate the impact of ACEs or address childhood adversity more generally, be community based and operate in Wales.
-Survey links in English and Welsh were created via the online platform Survey Monkey and distributed by email using a stakeholder contact list.
+The second stage of the project was to identify and map community projects relating to the prevention or early intervention of ACEs across Wales using a survey, available in English (Appendix B) and in Welsh (Appendix C).
+To be included, projects needed to be designed to prevent or mitigate the impact of ACEs or address childhood adversity more generally, be community based and operate in Wales.

+English and Welsh survey links were created via the online platform Survey Monkey.
+Using a stakeholder contact list, the survey links were distributed by email.
 The stakeholder list contained a range of stakeholders including partners of the ACE Support Hub and Public Health Wales as well as contacts in Welsh Government and stakeholders from the third sector, community, and volunteer groups.
 The survey was also accessible to the public.

+The email included a toolkit which contained information about the ACE Support Hub, the purpose of the survey and suggested social media posts should stakeholders want to support communications.
+Additionally, Twitter and Facebook messages, containing the survey links were posted; these were followed up with further messages at two time points after the launch of the survey.
 The survey was open between 14th June - 12th July 2021.
 In addition to the online survey, participants were offered the option of completing the survey by a telephone interview with a member of the research team or as a word document.
 All communication and survey options were available in English and Welsh.

+While every effort was made to reach a broad range of stakeholders and community groups, we acknowledge that there will be projects which did not respond to the survey, possibly because they did not receive the information or because they did not think they met the criteria for inclusion.
+As such we acknowledge that this is not an exhaustive list of community projects in Wales.
+The final sample comprised of 54 projects.

+Table 2: Survey Responses

-The final sample comprised of 54 projects (Appendix B).
-Data from each project was collated using a template which outlined the community focus, the project name and start date, location and services provided.
-Additionally, responses to each of the survey questions were analysed individually.
+Data from each project was collated using a template which outlined the community focus, the project name and start date, location and services provided (Table 3).
+Additionally, responses to each question were analysed individually and the results are presented in Section 5: Project Characteristics.

-Stage Three: Case Studies
+2.3 Case Studies